blackchip-org/scan/README.md

 ### Example

-The current rune is accessed with the `s.This` field and the `s.HasMore()` method returns `true` as long as there is more data in the stream.
-Scanning a single binary number from an input stream can be done with the following:
+Scanning a single binary number from an input stream can be done by looping over the stream while it has data and adding to the token buffer as long as the current rune is a zero or a one:

 ```go
     s := scan.NewScannerFromString("", "1010234abc!")